nvatuan-dev/University/README.md

 ### How to run CPP code in PlatformIO IDE:
 1. Download Visual Studio Code is given [here](https://code.visualstudio.com/).
 2. Download PlatformIO IDE extension in VS Code.
+3. Find the input/output USB device ports by using command:
+``sudo dmesg | grep tty``
-3. Run this command in folder contains the project:
+4. Run this command in folder contains the project:

 ``sudo chmod a+rw /dev/tty....``